lengstrom/fast-style-transfer/README.md

       --checkpoint-iterations 1000 \
       --batch-size 20
 ```
-Style.py also now supports the L-BFGS optimizer, along with the ADAM optimizer. <br>
+Style.py also now supports the L-BFGS optimizer, along with the ADAM optimizer.
+Training takes 6-8 hours on a Tesla P80. **Before you run this, you should run `setup.sh`** <br>
 Example usage:
 ```
      python style.py --style path/to/style/img.jpg \